SEABROOK ISLAND

 Are you interested in serving on a town board, commission or committee?
 The Mayor and Council are currently soliciting applications from citizen volunteers for appointment to the following bodies:

-• Each appointment is for a two (2) year term ending in December 2024
+• The appointment is to fill a vacancy with the term ending January 2024

-• The committee meets at least once per year at the call of the Chair
+• The committee meets at least once per quarter at the call of the Chair

 If you are interested in being considered for appointment, please submit a Volunteer Application Form using one of the options listed below: